Sometimes just hearing the words “Eco-Tourism” seems like you’re asked to obligatory stay at a farm, help the owner take out the weeds in the garden.

 The chance to discover new aspects of themselves, to evolve, and to find meaning and purpose in travel.
 The explorer should be able to learn about local wildlife population, the local environment and the challenges faced by the destination and its people.

 The traveler should also enjoy their time, have a chance to genuinely connect with others, share, and become an advocate for the destination culture and environment.

 Ecotourism has different goals than other types of travel such as leisure vacations, or business travel where the goal may be to relax, be served, entertained, comfortable, conduct business and so on.

 The goal of eco-travel and ecotourism is learning, appreciating, encouraging and helping to sustain the natural history, people, culture and customs of the place visited.

-The goal includes conservation of natural resources and preservation of native plant and animals.
+The goal includes the conservation of natural resources and the preservation of native plants and animals.

 Eco-tourism also has several benefits that are not necessarily inherent in other types of travel.

 Why should I eco-travel?
 Benefits of Sustainable Travel and Green Tourism

 Travelers have the power to influence the opinions that outsiders have of the destination they traveled to.